 Scott Loves Central Oregon

-Scott and his wife Tania moved to Central Oregon to play outside year-round.
+Scott and his wife, Tania, moved to Central Oregon to play outside year-round.
 They discovered Bend when backpacking after graduating from college and fell in love with the outdoor lifestyle.
 When he’s not applying band-aids to one of his three children (Dane, Vaughn, and Piper), you can find Scott and his family skiing and snowboarding in the winter.
-In the summer, you’ll find him fly fishing, rafting, camping in his old RV, and backpacking.
+You’ll find him fly fishing, rock climbing, rafting, camping in his old RV, and backpacking in the summer.
 He also enjoys working on his golf game, especially since he knows he won’t get paged on the 11th hole.

 Fun Facts About Scott